loathers/garbage-collector/README.md

 set valueOfAdventure = 4000;
 ```

-Once you're done running Garbo, take a look at your end of day turns and note the average amount of meat the monsters were dropping.
-Don't forget the 500 meat from the pointer finger ring, if appropriate.
-Then take a look at the outfit Garbo equipped for you, note any non-meat-generating options and find a maximizer call in your log.
-The call will specify a bonus for each of these options it's considering.
-Extract the relevant ones, add them into the total you've had already, and voila - your own `valueOfAdventure`!
+Once you're done running Garbo, you can do the following:
+ - Take a look at your end of day turns and note the average amount of meat the monsters were dropping.
+Add the 500 meat from the pointer finger ring, if appropriate.
+ - Then take a look at the outfit Garbo equipped for you, note any non-meat-generating options and find a maximizer call toward the bottom of your log.
+The call will specify a bonus for each of these options it's considering, which is the MPA bonus the item brings with it in your setup.
 Common non-meat-generating options that work their way into Garbo outfits include the lucky gold ring, Mr. Cheeng's spectacles, mafia thumb ring, and Crown of Thrones/buddy bjorn.
+Add all these together and voila - your own `valueOfAdventure`!

 ### Set your VIP clan